sergeivavilov/CKAD-Practice-Exam-Lab-/README.md

-15. 50%
+15.

-v Using the prepared Dockerfile, build a container image with the name 'space-cat' and tag '1.1' x Export the built container image in OCI-format and store it at '/opt/kubeship/15/images/space-cat-1.1.tar'
+v Using the prepared Dockerfile, build a container image with the name 'space-cat' and tag '1.1' v Export the built container image in OCI-format and store it at '/opt/kubeship/15/images/space-cat-1.1.tar'